stgmviknesh/basic-auth/README.md

     1. This will install mysql-server
     2. Password for root will be set to Password
     3. It will create
-        i. a DB named "myapp" which will be used by express ii. a Table named "users" inside the DB iii. three users username - password
+        1. a DB named "myapp" which will be used by express
+        2. a Table named "users" inside the DB
+        3. three users
             | --------------- |:-------------:|
             | username        | Password      |
             | --------------- |:-------------:|